In an online project, you manage the entire life of each document in the Translations pane of the memoQ online project window.

 - Open in WebTrans (Online Project ribbon): Select a document, then click this command to open the document in WebTrans, which opens in your web browser.
 You can view the document and edit it, without checking out a local copy of the project.
 Once in WebTrans, you can click the WebTrans link in the browser window.
 That will open the Online tasks page, and you can continue working in WebTrans.

-documentcontents in a bilingual document.
-It can be a table RTF, a Trados DOC/RTF Word document, or XLIFF.
+- Export bilingual (Online Project ribbon, opens from Export): Starts the Bilingual document export wizard to save the document contents in a bilingual document.
+It can be a two-column RTF, a bilingual Word document, or XLIFF.
 To exchange documents with another copy of memoQ - or with another memoQ server - use the memoQ XLIFF format.

-- Export (choose path) [on the Documents ribbon: Click the bottom of the Export icon, and choose Export (choose path)]: Exports the translation of the selected document or documents.
-For one document, a Save as window opens.
-For two or more documents, the Export (Choose Path) window opens.
+- Export (dialog) (Online Project ribbon, opens from Export): Exports the translation of the selected document or documents.
+For each document, memoQ will open a Save as window.
+You need to choose a folder and a name for each translated document.
 If a document has errors, memoQ displays a warning, and does not export the document.

-- Export (stored path) [on the Documents ribbon: Click the bottom of the Export icon, and choose Export (stored path)]: Exports the translation of the selected documents to a pre-set location.
+- Export (stored path) (Online Project ribbon, opens from Export): Exports the translation of the selected documents to a pre-set location.
 For each document, this location is shown in the Export path column.
 If a document has errors, memoQ displays a warning, and does not export the document.

 - Confirm and update rows (Statistics/Preparation ribbon): Use this after you receive (and import) a reviewed version of one or more documents.
 This command will write the translations in the master translation memory.
 (To learn more, see Help about the Translation memories pane.)
 When you click this command, the Confirm and update rows window opens.
 You can choose to confirm segments in a document or in the entire projects, and you can also choose to confirm all segments or just the ones that were confirmed by a translator or a reviewer.
 To learn more, see Help about the Confirm and update rows window.